cdapio/cdap/cdap-docs/developers-manual/source/getting-started/standalone/docker.rst

         :width: 4in
         :align: center

 #.
-Scroll the window to the last version shown, and select the desired version.
+Select the desired version.
    Note that the tag **latest** is the last version that was put up at Docker Hub, which is not the necessarily the most-current version: